MicrosoftDocs/azure-dev-docs/java/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether session replication is used

-If your application relies on session replication you will have to change your application to not rely on it.
+If your application relies on session replication, you'll have to change your application to remove this dependency.

 #### Inside your application